Photographs are submitted to Wildbook as Sightings to identify Individual Animals. Here are the guidelines to follow for a successful identification:

-- Individual is in focus and not blurry
+- The Individual is in focus.

-- Individual is relatively small and/or contains few pixels
+- The Individual is relatively small.

-Image formats and sizes¶
+Image Formats and Sizes¶